ayonli/grpc-async/README.md

 const manager = new ConnectionManager();

-manager.register(connector);
+manager.register(proxy);

-// Instead of calling `connector.getInstance()`, we do this: const ins = manager.getInstance<Greeter>("helloworld.Greeter");
+// Instead of calling `proxy.getInstance()`, we do this: const ins = manager.getInstanceOf<Greeter>("helloworld.Greeter");
 ```

-A client or a connector always binds a specific service client constructor and is
+A client or a proxy always binds a specific service client constructor and is
 a scoped variable, if we are going to access them across our program in different
 places, it would very painful and may cause recursive import problem.